pfchuang/dev-java/README.md

 ```shell=
 docker run -it luke29/dev-java
 ```
-(or) Automatically delete container when leaving.
+(Or) Automatically delete container when leaving.
 ```shell=
 docker run -it --rm luke29/dev-java
 ```